Home HOMESCHOOLING Farm Theme Preschool Ideas and Activities

 Baby and Mama Animal Matching Puzzle

-We matched baby farm animals to their mama with this really cute printable puzzle I found through my friend, Pinterest.
-Emily is still playing with these too and she now does make believe with them.
+We matched baby farm animals to their mama with this really cute printable puzzle.
+Emily is still playing with these too and she now plays make believe with them.
 She picks them up like they are walking and makes them talk to each other; it’s pretty cute.

-To keep them sturdy, try these lamination sheets.
-I use them for just about everything.
-They are easy to use and cheaper (and more compact) than a lamination machine.
+To keep them sturdy, try these laminating sheets from Amazon.
+I’ve used them for just about everything.
+They are easy to use and less expensive than a laminating machine, if you don’t laminate much.

 Feed the Animals Sensory Bin